dwarvesf/playbook/community/how-to-take-better-screenshots-on-mac.md

 ![rgb](assets/how-to-take-better-screenshots/rgb-df.png)

 **Screen Capture Features**
 - **Scrolling capture**: refers to taking a screenshot of a webpage while scrolling down.
-Select the Scrolling screenshot, start scrolling slowly, or use auto-scrolling
+Select the Scrolling screenshot, start scrolling slowly, or use auto-scrolling.
 This feature is used when using VSCode to write articles/publications and will submit screenshots to the manager for feedback on both content and visual.

 ![scrolling](assets/how-to-take-better-screenshots/scrolling-capture.mp4)